Minneapolis Weapons Charges Attorney

 No Obligation Consultation

-What Are Weapons Offenses?
+What Are Common Weapons Charges in Minnesota?

 In Minnesota, weapons offenses encompass a range of illegal activities related to firearms, knives, and other dangerous instruments.
 These offenses are governed by state statutes that set gun laws in Minnesota, and focus on the unlawful possession, use, or distribution of weapons.

-One category is unlawful possession of a firearm.
+- One category is unlawful possession of a firearm.
 In Minnesota, individuals prohibited from possessing firearms include those with felony convictions, individuals subject to certain restraining orders, and those adjudicated as mentally ill or dangerous.
 Possessing a firearm under these circumstances can lead to severe penalties.

-The use of weapons in the commission of other crimes also constitutes a weapons offense.
+- The use of weapons in the commission of other crimes also constitutes a weapons offense.
 For example, if a firearm is used during the commission of a robbery or assault, it can result in enhanced charges and penalties.

-Minnesota law also addresses the possession of illegal weapons, such as machine guns, short-barreled rifles, or silencers, which are strictly regulated.
+- Minnesota law also addresses the possession of illegal weapons, such as machine guns, short-barreled rifles, or silencers, which are strictly regulated.
 Additionally, brandishing or threatening others with a weapon can lead to charges of assault or terroristic threats, depending on the circumstances.

 Penalties for weapons offenses in Minnesota vary based on the nature of the offense, but they can include fines, imprisonment, or both.
 Given the complexities of weapons laws, those charged often benefit from legal counsel to navigate the legal process and draft defenses.